 We continue to manage the risk to our business posed by the global COVID-19 pandemic.
 Our sales representatives have resumed in-person sales calls to the extent permitted by state and local public health authorities and by the policies of individual healthcare providers on their call lists.
-Our offices in California and Connecticut have remained open for essential personnel and, as public health orders allow, have reopened to non-essential personnel, although many employees continue to work from home for a portion of each workweek.
+Our offices in California and Connecticut have remained open for essential personnel and, as public health orders allow, have reopened to non-essential personnel.
 Although our productivity has been impacted by the global pandemic, we have suitably adapted to the changed business environment that now exists.